mikel112543/mikel112543/README.md

 ### Hi there my name is Michael 👋

+- 🔭 I’m currently working on mini projects to futher my programming ability
+- 🌱 I’m currently learning Python
+- 😄 2021 Goals: Have the ability to create my own website and showcase my ever growing programming skills
+- ⚡ Fun fact: I ove playing sports such as football and GAA (GAA is Irish Football XD)
+###

 <!--
 **mikel112543/mikel112543** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.